tjcchen/rabbitMQ/toturials/chap1.md

 ## Why use RabbitMQ?

 1. In a distributed system, services often depend on each other.
 If Service A calls Service B directly and B is slow or down, A gets stuck or fails.
-A and B no longer need to be online at the same time.
+When using RabbitMQ, A and B no longer need to be online at the same time.

 - A publishes a message to RabbitMQ.